Expert shares what the future data centre will look like

 By the time they are made public, many of what some consider “state-of-the-art” approaches are already outmoded and ineffective.
 According to Gartner, heat management techniques that were once highly touted – free cooling in particular – are waning in popularity and hype.

-Rather than try to keep up with the rapid pace of innovation (and the capital investment that often goes along with it), enterprises increasingly will choose to rely on data centre providers with deep experience and expertise in advanced cooling design capabilities to meet higher demand, including what is needed to stay ahead of the technology curve and minimise associated costs.
+Rather than try to keep up with the rapid pace of innovation (and the capital investment that often goes along with it), enterprises increasingly will choose to rely on data center providers with deep experience and expertise in advanced cooling design capabilities to meet higher demand, including what is needed to stay ahead of the technology curve and minimise associated costs.

 2. Private proximity will drive the next generation of applications